32 technology news to start the morning informed of the latest | Technology

 Lifestyle

-6 things you should never do if you are going to eat at a Michelin star restaurant.
+What is Elon Musk’s Productivity Hack?
+Does it really work?
 Read the news

-Guide to buying an oil or air fryer: tips, models and their differences.
+Homemade tricks to clean your PC keyboard without buying products.
+Read the news

+Sony Alpha 7 IV, first impressions of the new Sony Full Frame camera.
 Read the report

-Easy tricks to clean and disinfect the whole house with hydrogen peroxide.
-Read the news

-How to wash black or dark clothes: tricks to preserve the color and that does not fade.
+Neither at Lidl nor at Mercadona: these are the best supermarket juices according to the OCU.
 Read the news

 Leisure and gaming